How do you rollback deployments in Kubernetes?

 kubectl get deployment app -o yaml

-Nothing is looking like a list of previous 10 ReplicaSets.
+Nothing looks like a list of the previous 10 ReplicaSets.

 Deployments don't hold a reference to their ReplicaSets.